-The day my middle child started middle school, I put on my shoes and got my video camera.
+The day my daughter started her first day of middle school, I put on my shoes and got my phone ready to film.

-“Um, walking you to the bus, so I can video your first day . . . like I always do?”
+“Um, walking you to the bus, so I can film your first day . . . like I always do.”

 “No way!
 That is SO embarrassing.
-You are not coming to the bus stop with me!”
+You’re not coming to the bus stop with me!”

-That’s because I’ve learned that it’s pretty darn normal for your child to push you away in middle school.
+That’s because I’ve learned that it’s pretty darn normal for your tween to push you away in middle school.
 It’s part of developing into a fully functional grown-up.
-They just can’t do that with us by their sides all the time.
+They can’t do that hard work of growing up with us by their side all the time.

 My advice?
 Go with it.
 You don’t have to give into everything, of course.
-But before rejecting as silly your child’s demand for a particular brand of t-shirt—yep, I did that—take a moment to think how important that t-shirt is to your child.
-Will the world end if your middle schooler wears that t-shirt?
+But before rejecting your child’s demand for a particular brand of t-shirt (yep, I did that), take a moment to think how important that t-shirt is to your child.
+Will your world end if your middle schooler wears that t-shirt?
 Or shaves her legs?
-Or watches Glee?
+Or watches Stranger Things?
 Or talks exactly like her best friend for several months?
 Nope, it won’t And don’t worry, your middle schooler won’t be a follower forever.

 So, ease into this if you need to, but if your middle schooler forgets her homework—instrument, sneakers, lunch, whatever—on the kitchen table, leave it there.
-If he blows a test, don’t call the teacher.
-If a project is due tomorrow, let her sweat it out on her own.
+If they blow a test, don’t call the teacher.
+If a project is due tomorrow, let them sweat it out on their own.
 If a friend is mean, don’t call the friend’s mom (seriously, don’t).
-Let your middle schooler learn to solve his or her own problems and you’ll watch your child thrive.
-Caveat: If it’s a problem your child really, truly cannot solve on his or her own—being bullied, for example—you need to step in.
+Let your middle schooler learn to solve their own problems and you’ll watch your child thrive.
+Caveat: If it’s a problem your child really, truly cannot solve on their own—being bullied, for example—you need to step in.